awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/nodejs-express-clustering.md

 1. On your local computer, create an `.ebextensions` directory in the top\-level directory of your source bundle\.
 In this example, we use `node-express/.ebextensions`\.

 1. Create a configuration file `node-express/.ebextensions/elasticache-iam-with-script.config` with the following snippet\.
 For more information about the configuration file, see [Node\.js Configuration Namespaces](create_deploy_nodejs.container.md#nodejs-namespaces)\.
 This creates an IAM user with the permissions required to discover the elasticache nodes and writes to a file anytime the cache changes\.
-You can also copy the file from [https://elasticbeanstalk\-samples\-us\-east\-2\.s3\.amazonaws\.com/nodejs\-example\-express\-elasticache\.zip](https://elasticbeanstalk-samples-us-east-2.s3.amazonaws.com/nodejs-example-express-elasticache.zip)\.
-For more information on the ElastiCache properties, see [Example Snippets: ElastiCache](customize-environment-resources-elasticache.md)\.
+You can also copy the file from [nodejs\-example\-express\-elasticache\.zip](samples/nodejs-example-express-elasticache.zip)\.
+For more information on the ElastiCache properties, see [Example: ElastiCache](customize-environment-resources-elasticache.md)\.
 **Note**
 YAML relies on consistent indentation\.
 Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.